The online fellowship and grant administration (OFA) system is now open for applications.

 For 2017-18, the program has expanded to award 78 fellowships.
 Approximately 27 fellowships will be awarded at the Assistant Professor level, approximately 27 at the Associate Professor level, and approximately 24 at the full Professor level.
 It is ACLS’s expectation that the growth of the program will allow for the fellows selected to be even more broadly representative of the variety of humanistic scholarship across all fields of study.
 We also believe that demographic diversity enhances scholarship, and aspire to recognize academic excellence from all sectors of higher education and beyond.

-In addition to these awards, ACLS introduces with this competition a new set of ACLS Grants-in-Aid for projects from faculty at teaching-intensive institutions.
-Applicants from these institutions who are not selected for fellowships but present particularly promising proposals may be awarded a development grant of $5,000 to help advance their projects.
+In addition to these awards, ACLS introduces with this competition a new set of ACLS Project Development Grants for projects from faculty at teaching-intensive institutions.
+Applicants from these institutions who are not selected for fellowships but present particularly promising proposals may be awarded a grant of $5,000 to help advance their projects.
 (See FAQ for more information.)

 Institutions and individuals contribute to the ACLS Fellowship program and its endowment, including The Andrew W. Mellon Foundation, the National Endowment for the Humanities, the Council's Research University Consortium and college and university Associates, former fellows, and individual friends of ACLS.